-Dr. Sterne isn't just hiding in the armored car - using technology provided by von Klempt, enhanced by Azah's magical powers, he's connected himself permanently to a life support system installed in the vehicle.
-What used to be his body is now a shriveled, immobile husk, but the system has kept him alive and functional.
-Basically, he is the armored car.
-Its armored body has PD 4, DR 50, and is +3 to hit for size; attackers may think to target the wheels, which are PD 3, DR 10, and +1 to hit for size.
-Inflicting 15 hit points of damage will knock out any one wheel and immobilize the vehicle, while getting 20 points through the body's DR will disable Sterne's life support system, which means that he'll die in fairly short order.
-Sterne will seek to avoid moving if he can - he has more important concerns just now - but if circumstances demand action, he can maneuver fast enough to avoid ranged attacks (his effective Dodge score is 3, plus PD), and try to run opponents down.
-Roll a quick contest of his effective Driving skill of 12 vs. the intended victim's DX (+3 if they spend the turn diving out of the way); if Sterne wins, the victim takes 1d+1 dice of damage and will probably be knocked aside or run down; a tied contest means a glancing blow for 1d damage.
-The vehicle's hatches are all closed and bolted shut, although attackers who get on top of it and use explosives or tools cleverly may be able to get inside (GM's option).
+Doctor Sterne isnĴt just hiding in the armored car.
+Using technology provided by von Klempt, enhanced by AzahĴs magical powers, he has connected himself permanently to a life support system, which is installed in the armored car for power and protection.
+What used to be his body is now a shriveled and immobile husk within the machine, but the system has kept him alive and functional.
+The problem from the PCsĴ point of view is that he basically is the armored car.
+This vehicleĴs armored body has PD 4, DR 50, and is +3 to hit for size; attackers may think to target the wheels, which are PD 3, DR 10, and +1 to hit for size.
+Inflicting 15 hit points of damage will knock out any one wheel and immobilize the vehicle, while somehow getting 20 points through the bodyĴs DR will disable SterneĴs life support system, which means that heĴll die in fairly short order.
+Sterne will seek to avoid moving if he can Ĭ he has more important concerns just now Ĭ but if circumstances demand action, he can maneuver fast enough to avoid ranged attacks (his effective Dodge score is 3, plus PD), and try to run opponents down.
+Roll a quick contest of his effective Driving skill of 12 vs. the intended victimĴs DX (+3 if they spend the turn diving out of the way); if Sterne wins, the victim takes 1d+1 dice of damage and will probably be knocked aside or down; a tied contest means a glancing blow for 1d damage.
+The vehicleĴs hatches are all closed and bolted shut, although attackers who get on top of it and use explosives or tools cleverly may be able to get inside (GMĴs option).